evanoberholster/imagemeta/README.md

 [![Coverage Status][Coverage-Image]][Coverage-Url]
 [![Build][Build-Status-Image]][Build-Status-Url]

-Image Metadata (Exif and XMP) extraction for JPEG, HEIC, WebP, AVIF, TIFF and Camera Raw in golang.
-Focus is on providing wide variety of features while being perfomance oriented.
+Image Metadata (Exif and XMP) extraction for JPEG, HEIC, WebP, AVIF, TIFF, and Camera Raw in golang.
+Imagetype identifcation.
+Zero allocation Perceptual Image Hash.
+Goal is features that are performance oriented for working with images.

 ## Documentation